Multi-tracer beyond linear theory: Prerequisites

 The multi-tracer approach consists of splitting the tracer $T$ into (disjoint) sub-tracer samples $t_i$ based on specific criteria e.g., the mass of the sample, color, spin or the star formation rate.
 The total density can then be written as the sum of its parts \be \rho^T(\boldsymbol{x}, z) = \sum_{t_i} \rho^{t_i}(\boldsymbol{x}, z)\,, \quad \textrm{such that} \quad \delta^{T}(\boldsymbol{x}, z) = \frac{1}{\bar{n}^T} \sum_{t_i} \bar{n}^{t_i}\delta^{t_i}(\boldsymbol{x}, z) \,, \ee with $\bar{n}^T = \sum_{t_i} \bar{n}^{t_i}$.
 The spectra $P^{t_it_j}(k,z)$ for two sub-tracers with overdensities $\delta^{t_i}(\boldsymbol{x}, z)$ and $\delta^{t_j}(\boldsymbol{x}, z)$ can be written as a generalization of \refeq{Pst} \ba P^{t_it_j}(k,z) = \sum_{\O_\alpha,\O_\beta} b_{\O_\alpha}^{t_i}(z)b_{\O_\beta}^{t_j}(z)\P_{\O_\alpha,\O_\beta}(k,z) + P_{\rm c.t.}^{t_it_j}(k,z) + P_{\rm stoch}^{t_it_j}(k,z) \,, \ea which includes the auto-spectra of the tracer $t_i$ when $j=i$.
 This is a fundamental point for MT: instead of considering a single species with only a single auto spectrum it breaks this species into sub-tracers also including their cross-correlations \cite{Abramo:2021irg}.
 The tracer split can lead to different auto- and cross-spectrum shapes that are otherwise averaged out in the single-tracer auto spectrum.
 For example, one can see stronger Fingers-of-God (FoG) effects in one of the samples \cite{Mergulhao:2023zso}.
 Altogether, this can help to break the degeneracy between bias, stochastic and cosmological parameters, leading to a more diagonal cross-correlation matrix between these parameters \cite{Mergulhao:2021kip, Mergulhao:2023zso}.
 On the other hand, the tracer split enhances the shot-noise contribution since $(\bar{n}^{t_i})^{-1}\geq (\bar{n}^{T})^{-1}$, which can deteriorate the signal-to-noise ratio.

 The counter-term for the MT case is

 and the stochastic is given by

 where $\delta^K_{ij}$ is the Kronecker delta.
 It is often assumed that $P_{\rm stoch}^{t_it_j}(k,z) = 0$ for $j\neq i$, which implies that the stochastic fields $\epsilon^{t_i}$ and $\epsilon^{t_j}$ do not correlate, as small scale processes for the tracer $i$ are, in principle, independent of those for the tracer $j$.
 Noise suppression can substantially enhance the information extracted out of galaxy clustering \cite{Seljak:2009af}.
 Despite the cross-noise being relatively small compared to the diagonal part \cite{Hamaus:2010im}, as predicted by the halo model \cite{Cooray:2002dia}, it has been shown that exclusion effects, satellite galaxies \cite{Smith:2006ne} and also nonlinearities can enhance correlations on large scales \cite{Baldauf:2013hka}.
-Previous MT works \cite{Mergulhao:2021kip,Mergulhao:2023zso} have found that the inclusion of those terms do not sensibly affect the constraints on cosmological parameters {\it when considering non-linear theory}.
+While the cross-stochastic terms prevent the information gain in linear regime \cite{Gil-Marin:2010ezc} (see also \cite{Bernstein:2011ju}), \cite{Mergulhao:2021kip,Mergulhao:2023zso} have found that the inclusion of those terms do not sensibly affect the constraints on cosmological parameters {\it when considering non-linear theory}.
 As we see later, this is a big difference compared to the linear MT results.
 We discuss the impact of including the cross-stochastic term later in this work.